Pupariaa/DiagTerm/README.md

 ### RX/TX Timeline Visualization

-See your data flow in real-time with the timeline at the bottom of each tab.
-It shows when data is received (RX) and transmitted (TX), giving you a visual representation of the communication pattern.
-The timeline is always visible, even when there's no data yet.
+The timeline at the bottom of each tab provides a real-time graphical representation of bidirectional communication.
+It displays:

+- **RX signals** (received data) in one color
+- **TX signals** (transmitted data) in another color
+- **Temporal visualization** showing when data flows in each direction
+- **Always visible axes** even when no data has been transmitted yet

+This visual feedback helps you understand the communication pattern at a glance.
+You can see if your device is responding, how frequently data is exchanged, and identify communication issues like timeouts or unexpected delays.
+The timeline updates in real-time as data flows, making it easy to debug protocol implementations or verify that your commands are being processed correctly.

 ### Binary Flashing